 There are other vineyards in California but one has to know where to look.
 The 2019 Migration Edna Valley Gruner Veltliner (incidentally nearby RD Winery also sources Grüner Veltliner from the Edna Valley) is medium golden in color with a bouquet showing notes of honeysuckle, hints of petrol and a sweet fruity floral note.
 Offers a subtle raciness on the palate (a characteristic we have noticed in a very small number of Chardonnay wines we taste from the Napa Valley).
 Shows some weight with complexity and a richness of flavor.
 Lingers with a lemon/lime zest on the finish.
 A beautiful wine.
 While tasting this, we realized this would be the perfect wine to enjoy as a palate cleanser between tasting heavy Napa Valley Cabernet Sauvignon wines.

-Tastings are currently held semi-outdoors in a 900 square foot tented area with good air flow (a prominent and inherent characteristic of Carneros).
-This setup is temporary – until their nearby hospitality center finishes being remodeled (supposed to open by June 2021).
-Several tables and lounge type seats are available for guests to enjoy a tasting with blankets provided for colder days.
+Tastings are held either semi-outdoors or inside the tasting room at several tables or in one of two smaller more intimate spaces.
+Blankets are provided for colder day outdoor tastings.
 While here one may see or hear private jets flying into and or out of the nearby private Napa County Airport.
 And see plenty of cars passing by on the nearby Napa River Bridge over the Napa River.
 One vintner we met several years ago told us he used to jog on this bridge when it was still under construction – at one point only half way completed, he used to refer to it as “the bridge to nowhere”.